gregrickaby/nextjs-github-pages/README.md

 ![screenshot](https://dl.dropbox.com/s/i64avq115i4qugi/Screenshot%202020-03-21%2010.02.25.png?dl=0)

-Now Github Actions will be able to authenticate with itself.
+Now Github Actions will be able to authenticate with your Github repository.
 You can safely delete the two keys from your computer.

 ## Github Actions